guedesemerson/interview/README.md

 ## Objective

-Using the provided database tables, aws account, and object please accomplish the following tasks:
+Using the provided database tables, AWS account, and objectives please accomplish the following tasks:

 1. Using IPython/Jupyter notebook:
    - Join the provided datasets containing properties in the US based on common attributes.
 Note you might need to do some manipulation and fuzzy matching to accomplish the highest match rates.